Welcome to our forum. A Message To Our New and Prospective Members . Check out our Forum Rules. Lets keep this forum an enjoyable place to visit.

 Regulars

-I don't busk but every Christmas I volunter myself to do small performances with my teacher whether is in nursing homes or simple performances on the street just to bring joy to the others smile This last Sunday I had the opportunity to perform in a Christmas party for the homeless held on my university campus.
+I don't busk but every Christmas I volunter myself to do small performances with my teacher whether is in nursing homes or simple performances on the street just to bring joy to the others This last Sunday I had the opportunity to perform in a Christmas party for the homeless held on my university campus.

 Since my college is in Lisbon's downtown, everyday I get the chance to see several street performers.
-The advices I can give you by experience and by seeing other artists are: play with your heart, don't worry about the crowd or the mistakes you may do and smile smile smilesmile You may make a big difference on someone's day!
+The advices I can give you by experience and by seeing other artists are: play with your heart, don't worry about the crowd or the mistakes you may do and smile smile smile You may make a big difference on someone's day!

 The violin itself raises some curiosity but it's all about being yourself and play with joy!